Developer Reference

 resolving pending references, which calls the ReferenceDomain.resolve_xref method for each

-node.
-The domain matches the id
+pending_xref node.
+The domain matches the id from the pending_xref to the appropriate

-, using the saved information.
+target, using the saved information.
 An inline_reference node is created, which will replace

-node.
-This new node has the refid
+the pending_xref node.
+This new node has the refid and refuri parameters set and

-parameter of the reference_target node.
+pointing to the ids parameter of the reference_target node.
 All that happens after is that

 the writer for the selected format will appropriately use this information so that a hyperlink is